 Homework isn’t always easy.
 That’s why AskRose is here to help.
 It’s a free math and science tutoring service for Indiana and other students in grades 6-12.

 Tutors are Rose-Hulman Institute of Technology students who major in math, science or engineering—which means they’re more than equipped to help with virtually any math or science homework problem.

 Student privacy is always protected, and students are never asked for their last name or phone number.
-The Homework Hotline is funded by Lilly Endowment Inc. and Rose-Hulman Institute of Technology.
+AskRose is funded by Lilly Endowment Inc. and Rose-Hulman Institute of Technology.

 The program is certified by the National Tutoring Association.